akobler/promise-examples/README.md

 ### Application stabilization with Q Promises

+The talk was given at "Bärner JS Talks" on 25.
+November 2015, watch the recording here: https://www.youtube.com/watch?v=UWstr77qYIg

 #### Motivation
 * all IO in node is asynchronous -> mastering async code is prerequisite for stabilization